 Placing the noise loggers

 Each section of the distribution network is provided with a number of valves.
-In order to be able to isolate a section which is, as small as, possible in case of pipe bursts or the need for establishing new pipes.
 The valves are spread across the whole section and thus, it is an obvious opportunity to place the noise loggers together with the valves.

 The valves are mounted on the pipes, and here they are in contact with the water path.
 On top of the valve, there is an extension spindle allowing the valve to be operated (open/close) from street level.
 The valve and the extension spindle have metallic contact, and as sound is transported optimally through metal, this location provides optimal conditions for noise loggers.